Is Enola Holmes the Sherlock Holmes spinoff we’ve been waiting for? And was anyone actually waiting?

 Mycroft and Sherlock play very different roles in the film.
 Sherlock is largely unbothered and sympathetic to Enola while Mycroft is harsh and repressive.
 After meeting Enola, Mycroft almost immediately moves to put her in a Finishing School.

 Sherlock reluctantly goes with the plan as Enola protests against it.
-Before the matter is resolved, Enola finds a clue which prompts her to leap into the outside world and find her mother herself.
+Before the matter is resolved, Enola finds a clue that prompts her to leap into the outside world and find her mother herself.

 Starting off her journey, Enola runs into Lord Viscount Tewkesbury who smuggles himself onto a train to get away from his powerful family.
 The lord, being around the same age and in a similar circumstance, makes him the perfect love interest for the young Enola.